oghritik/Critique-CLI/README.md

 - Integrate Gemini CLI

--To create vene -> python -m venv (venv_name)
+- To create vene -> python -m venv (venv_name)
--To push all the libraries in requirements.txt -> pip freeze > requirements.txt
+- To push all the libraries in requirements.txt -> pip freeze > requirements.txt
--To install all the libraries from requirement.txt -> pip install -r requirements.txt
+- To install all the libraries from requirement.txt -> pip install -r requirements.txt